 Turn Wraeclast into a skating rink and pirouette all over the endgame!

 The main idea is to be tanky and mobile enough to faceroll everything in your way.
 No boss is too hard, most are too easy.
 All maps with most any mods are a joke.
 I've been using this build to do 40/40 challenges on my own merit in many leagues, this is my go-to build to get things done.

 This build is based on The Whispering Ice unique staff.
 Icestorm damage scales from Int, therefore Int is the main stat.

 The build is immune to stun, shock, ignite, all forms of chaos damage, and partially immune to chill and freeze.

-Key mechanics: Chaos Inoculation, Zealot's Oath, ES leech, cold damage, 2 curses, Elemental Overload, Arcane Surge, Flesh and Stone, Arctic Armour, Cyclopean Coil.
+Key mechanics: cold damage, Chaos Inoculation, ES leech, Zealot's Oath, 2 curses, Elemental Overload, Arcane Surge, Flesh and Stone, Cyclopean Coil.